-He added that that Montgomery was concerned whether the insurance agency for this bonds has been informed that the building would be an experimental modular tower: “It's very important for the safety of New York City money.”
+He added that that Montgomery was concerned whether the insurance agency for the bonds had been informed that the building would be an experimental modular tower: “It's very important for the safety of New York City money.”

-That hang in the air as the hearing closed.
+That hung in the air as the hearing closed.

 My calculation of estimated monthly rents

 Rent is based on Area Median Income (AMI), which encompasses not just New York City but affluent suburban counties.
 The current AMI is $83,000 for a family of four.